Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to score more than 43.5 points in four of seven games this season.
+- Minnesota has combined with its opponents to put up more than 43.5 points in four of seven games this season.

 - So far this season, 42.9% of Northwestern's games (3/7) have had more combined points than Saturday's over/under of 43.5.

-- The two teams combine to average 46.3 points per game, 2.8 more than the total in this contest.
+- Saturday's over/under is 2.8 points lower than the two team's combined 46.3 points per game average.

-- This contest's total is 1.2 points fewer than the 44.7 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 44.7 points per game, 1.2 more than this contest's over/under.

-- The average total in Golden Gophers games this season is 52.6, 9.1 points above Saturday's over/under of 43.5.
+- The average total in Golden Gophers games this season is 52.6, 9.1 points above Saturday's total of 43.5.

-- The 43.5-point total for this game is 4.5 points below the 48.0 points per game average total in Wildcats games this season.
+- The 48 PPG average total in Wildcats games this season is 4.5 points more than this game's over/under.

 Minnesota Stats and Trends